kelseymalloy/kelseymalloy.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: Collection of cool projects.
 ---

+Come back later for some content!

 {% for project in site.projects %}